On the limitations of data-based price discrimination: Information-theoretic limitation of data-based pricing

 if $x_{0}n^{1/4}\geq c'$ and $(1-x_{0})n^{1/4}\geq c''$ for some positive universal constants $c'$ and $c''$ (independent of $n$ and $x_{0}$).

 \end{theorem}

-The second theorem presents a lower bound (in terms of $n$, up to a constant) for the difference in \textit{expected} revenues between \textit{any} data-based 3PD strategy and the true-distribution optimal 3PD strategy under the worst-case distribution by taking the supremum over $\mathcal{F}$.
+The second theorem presents a lower bound for the difference in \textit{expected} revenues between \textit{any} data-based 3PD strategy and the true-distribution optimal 3PD strategy under the worst-case distribution by taking the supremum over $\mathcal{F}$.